edwardcrompton/rpi-temp/README.md

 # rpi-temp

-Wrapper for the Raspberry Pi temperature monitor
+Writes a datapoint (e.g. the current temperature) to some location (e.g. a file or API) along with a timestamp.

+For example, this can be run on cron to write the current temperature from a raspberry pi thermometer to a Google spreadsheet.
+However, it could be used to write any time sensitive data to any location.

+Different modules can be used to specify what data is recorded and where it is written.

-Loads modules from the plugins folder:
+Loads two modules from this folder:

- - A data point module.
-This is used to fetch the datapoint we want to write somewhere with a timestamp.
+- a datapoint module to fetch a datapoint from some logic or a sensor such as a thermometer.

- - A persistence module.
-This is used to write the datapoint and the timestamp somewhere where it will be persisted, e.g the Google Sheets API.
+- a persistence module to write this data somewhere with a timestamp, for example to a local file or a Google spreadsheet via the Google API.

+The modules are specified at run time.
+Additional datapoint or persistence modules can be added to this folder.

+## Example commands
+These commands are available with the current modules.

+Write a timestamp and random number to a file:

+`PERSISTENCEMOD="file" DATAPOINTMOD="number" python timedatapoints.py`

+Write a timestamp and random number to a Google spreadsheet:

+`PERSISTENCEMOD="googlesheets" DATAPOINTMOD="number" python timedatapoints.py`

+Write a timestamp and the temperature read from an attached thermometer to a Google spreadsheet:

+`PERSISTENCEMOD="googlesheets" DATAPOINTMOD="temperature" python timedatapoints.py`

 ## Setup

-### Set the modules names for the environment.
-`export PERSISTENCEMOD="googlesheets"`

-`export DATAPOINTMOD="temperature"`

 ### Set up Google Sheets API authentication
 Go to https://console.cloud.google.com